41012/pfms-support/README.md

 Just ignore apt related `W: ... _apt ...` warning lines.
 They're non-fatal, and for the most part you can't fix this, and you'll get the same results with or without the warning.

-2) update **all other packages** recompile your ros2 work-space
+2) update **ros2_ws packages**

+Recompile your ros2 work-space, which will bring other changes needed,

 ```bash
 cd ~/ros2_ws
 colcon build --symlink-install
 ```

+3) re-link your code to the updates.

-3) Any code that links to pipes (such as command_ugv) or your own assignment code needs to be rebuilt.
+Any code that links to pipes (such as command_ugv) or your own assignment code needs to be rebuilt.
 From build directory of your code you can execute:

 ```
 rm CMakeCache.txt